There are ways to improve it

 But if your credit score isn’t near that number, you should know what constitutes a good credit score that will let you qualify for a loan at a decent interest rate.

-The answer: It should be at least in the mid to high 600s.
+The answer: It should be in the mid to high 600s.

 If your score isn’t that high yet, you’ll need to exercise good borrowing behavior, take some strategic steps, and have patience.
-You may also want to take advantage of two new programs offered by credit industry companies that are designed to improve those numbers (more on these programs below).
+You may also want to take advantage of two new programs offered by credit industry companies designed to improve those numbers (more on these programs below).
+MORE ON CREDIT SCORES Credit Score Myths: What Hurts You and What Doesn’t How to Read Your Credit Report New Ways to Improve Your Credit Score Coming Soon Why Consumers Should Be Wary of the New FICO Credit Score

 The FICO score is the brand of credit score used by most consumer lenders, so it’s the one to pay the most attention to.
 FICO credit scores typically range from a low of 300 to a high of 850.
 (A few custom FICO scores for auto loans or bank cards go from 250 to 900, says Can Arkali, principal scientist in analytics and scores development at FICO.)